Licensing

 path.
 Example deployment:

-Organizations that have multiple teams, each using a different HEAVY.AI floating license, can use the same license server for all HEAVY.AI deployments across all teams.
+Organizations that have multiple teams, each using a different HEAVY.AI floating license, can use the same license server for all deployments across all teams.
 The license server is a lightweight application that can be deployed on a small CPU only machine.

-Customers with existing 7.x.x HEAVY.AI deployments should follow the above steps for getting either a Node Locked or Floating License using their existing deployment.
+Customers with existing 7.x.x deployments should follow the above steps for getting either a Node Locked or Floating License using their existing deployment.
 An upgrade to the latest (or any 8.0 and later releases) should occur only after getting a new license from the Customer Success team.
 The old heavy.license

 file should be deleted or renamed before attempting to upgrade.

-Customers with existing 6.x.x HEAVY.AI deployments should first upgrade to a 7.0.x release and follow the steps specified in the above “Existing license on a HEAVY.AI 7.x.x deployment“ section.
+Customers with existing 6.x.x deployments should first upgrade to a 7.0.x release and follow the steps specified in the above “Existing license on a HEAVY.AI 7.x.x deployment“ section.

 In order to launch HeavyDB with privileged access using systemd, the [Service] User and [Service] Group